 levels of hospice care

-Hospice care is divided into three levels:
+Hospice care is divided into four levels:

 Patients receive routine care at home, which could be a private dwelling, group home, assisted living or nursing center, or a freestanding hospice facility, such as the new Community Hospice House.
 Hospice care team members visit patients wherever they live to provide information, hands-on assistance and comfort.
 They also train and advise primary caregivers about the best ways to help their loved ones.